No Man’s Land, Project 2012—2014

 Production: O Som e a Fúria

-Support: Fundação Calouste Gulbenkian, Carpe Diem, Bikini, Óbvio Som, Galeria Miguel Nabinho
+Additional support: Carpe Diem, Bikini, Óbvio Som, Galeria Miguel Nabinho

 Paulo offers sublime portrayals of the cruelties and paradoxes of power and of the revolutions that brought it down, only to erect new bureaucracies, new cruelties, and paradoxes.
-His work as a mercenary is in the fringe of these two worlds.
+His work as a mercenary is on the fringe of these two worlds.

-This is a film that will leave you thinking about colonialism and its abusive aftermath, about the personal sources of violence and aggression that can be tapped by political powers around the globe, about the foot sol- diers who enthusiastically wage clandestine wars, hidden and invisible.
+The documentary avant-garde today seems focused on perpetrators rather than victims.
+One of the most compelling and controversial of such films comes from filmmaker Salomé Lamas, who offers us one of cinema’s most arresting subjects in her brilliantly imagined, starkly powerful cinematic work.
+Terra de Ninguém (No Man’s Land) brings us face-to- face, it seems, with a classically unreliable witness, a man in his sixties who is charming, engaging, and terrifying all at once.[…] But what holds us forcefully throughout this 72-minute testi- mony is not just his larger-than-life personality but Lamas’ filmmaking.
+She is a master stylist working with a brilliant cinematographer (Takashi Sugimoto).
+Within a minimalist set atmospherically lit to evoke both an illicit inter- rogation chamber and the shadowy recesses of a disturbed self, Lamas stages the interview to elicit our curiosity about Figuereido and our attraction-repulsion to him and his story.
+The details of his exploits are appalling and often sordid, but his skill at storytelling and her skill as off-screen interrogator hold us fast like prey caught in a predator’s grasp. […] This is a film that will leave you thinking about colonialism and its abusive aftermath, about the personal sources of violence and aggression that can be tapped by political powers around the globe, about the foot sol- diers who enthusiastically wage clandestine wars, hidden and invisible.
 It is also about madness and sociopathy and the thin line di- viding heros from villains.
 It is a film that brings us to the brink to see ourselves in people we may not want to know yet cannot stop con- templating.
 Whether Paulo is who he claims to be or not, he embodies the banality of evil in the modern world and offers us much to con- sider about him and about ourselves.

 Deirdre Boyle, Warrior to warrior: Salomé Lamas’s Terra De Ninguém